ChristosGkovaris/Searching-and-Game-Construction/README.md

 ## Game with AI
-- Play a 3x3 grid game where two players (MIN and MAX) alternate moves.
+- Objective: Play a 3x3 grid game where two players (MIN and MAX) alternate moves.
 The MAX player uses the Minimax algorithm to select optimal moves to achieve winning configurations.
 - How to play: The game begins with an 'S' in a specific position on the grid.
 Players alternate